Risk and Compliance

 In the light of recent global regulatory trends, KIOXIA Group has been making rigorous efforts to prevent cartelization and bribery.
-In FY2020 specifically, these efforts involved KIOXIA Group companies worldwide performing self-audits to verify their observance of internal anti-trust and anti-bribery guidelines.
-Through these audits, KIOXIA Group aims to identify compliance levels at the companies concerned and to provide thorough compliance education.
+In FY2020 specifically, these included core KIOXIA Group companies worldwide performing self-audits to verify their observance of internal anti-trust and anti-bribery guidelines, which allowed us to establish compliance levels at those companies and provide thorough compliance training.

 Furthermore, KIOXIA Group is taking steps to raise compliance awareness among our staff based on our own Standards of Conduct.
-KIOXIA Group companies in Japan provided their directors and employees with e-learning training on sales-related risks from December 2020 to February 2021, to raise the standard of sales-related legal risk management.
+KIOXIA Group in Japan provided their directors and employees with e-learning training on sales-related risks from December 2021 to January 2022, to raise the level of our sales-related legal risk management.

-Standards of Conduct for KIOXIA Group stipulate that KIOXIA Group shall not provide inappropriate benefits or favors to any politician or political organization.
+The Kioxia Group Standards of Conduct stipulate that KIOXIA Group shall not provide inappropriate benefits or favors to any politician or political organization.

 Donations and Provision of Funds

 While the KIOXIA Group forbids the incurring of inappropriate expenses, we do stipulate that appropriate donations may be made to appropriate organizations.
-We therefore donate to various organizations, taking into consideration factors such as the contribution made by the organization to society, its causes, and the community aspects of its activities.
+We therefore donate to a number of different organizations, taking into consideration factors such as the contribution made by the organization to society, its causes, and the community aspects of its activities.